um-grex/grex-docs/content/english/software/code-development.md

 ## Python
 ---

-There are modules for Python versions that we buid from source using optimizations specific to our HPC hardware.
+There are modules for Python versions that we build from source using optimizations specific to our HPC hardware.

 > Note that the base OS python should in most cases not be used; rather find and use a module!

 {{< highlight bash >}}